mmosad19419/mohamed-mosad-de-task/README.md

 }
 ```

-### Objective:
-You will be working with the New York Times Books API, particularly the [lists overview endpoint](https://developer.nytimes.com/docs/books-product/1/routes/lists/overview.json/get).
-In case of any questions with the API, check out their [FAQ](https://developer.nytimes.com/faq).

 ## Dimensional Data Model
 To understand the relationships between the various entities in the database, here's an Entity Relationship Diagram (ERD):

 ![Dimensional Model](https://github.com/user-attachments/assets/36b49206-377a-477d-b0cc-583eff90da2e)

-# Enhancements
-- Add uniquly generated key for each table
-- More unit tests
-- Data quality checks
-- Data validation checks when inserting the data to staging tables
-- CI / CD pipleine
-- Better Documentation

 # DBT Project: Best Seller Book Lists